-VICTRON MULTIPLUS
+VICTRON MULTIPLUS II

-The Victron Multiplus is central to the electrical system in the battle born lithium battery upgrade.
+The Victron Multiplus is central to the electrical system.
 Both 12V battery power and 120V shore power come directly into the Multiplus before heading on to the WFCO distribution center and out to the AC & DC branch circuits.
 The Multiplus charges the battery when connected to shore power and does 120V AC passthrough.
 When shore power is unavailable, the integrated inverter can provide 120V AC to the entirety of the camper using available battery power.
-Running the air conditioning off of the inverter will drain the battery significantly faster than other appliances.
+(It is not recommended to run the air conditioning off the inverter as the high-power draw will drain the battery quickly.)